Filadelfia: Transportation

 The newly asphalted highway, PY09, from Asunción continues past Filadelfia for another 70 km and runs out at the military checkpoint Mariscal Estigarribia.
 From this point onwards, the road to the border town fort General Eugenio A. Garay with Bolivia is almost impassable.

+Climate

+The climate is semi-tropical, so it is quite hot.
+Summers are humid and temperatures can regularly reach over 40 °C. Winters are warm and dry.
+Filadelfia's climate can be considered a Tropical savanna climate (Aw) according to the Köppen climate classification.